paleohayduke/TrafficSimProject/README.md

 BUGS

-Sometimes the cars will cycle through more than one node when updating their waypoint.
-Might be a problem with node connections.

 Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
 Need to flip vertically.

 COMPLETED TASKS

+COMPLETED 9/28/2018: Sometimes the cars will cycle through more than one node when updating their waypoint.
+Might be a problem with node connections.
+*problem was with updating the waypoint and posNode of auto.

 COMPLETED 9/28/2018: Fixed frame rate issue and the minimize-maximize bug Renderer needs to rebuilt.
 Its doing a lot of unnecessary work.

-COMPLETED  9/27/2019 Implement update of car position between nodes.
+COMPLETED  9/27/2019: Implement update of car position between nodes.
 Solve for x and y from distance formula, Pythagorean theorem, vectors.

 COMPLETED 9/26/2018: Implement a graph search.

-COMPLETED 9/26/2018 BUG FIXED findRoute() sort of works.
+COMPLETED 9/26/2018 BUG FIXED: findRoute() sort of works.
 Need to check if the problem is in the algorithm (likely) or something with the linking of nodes crossing roads (in some test cases a path will be generated that involves changing roads at intersections, but sometimes the algorithm gets stuck in an infinite loop, need to review the code but im too